martgra/dope/QUICKSTART.md

 # Apply a documentation scope from file
 dope scope apply --scope-file scope.yml --branch <branch-name>
 ```

+For `dope suggest` and `dope apply`, the commands utilize the generated `doc-terms.json` index and intelligent file pre-filtering, focusing suggestions and updates on high-priority documentation changes where code and documentation terms align.

 - Read `CONTRIBUTING.md` to learn how to contribute
 - See `CHANGELOG.md` for the latest changes